ethyca/fides/docs/fides/docs/guides/masking_strategies.md

 ## What is data masking?

-Data masking is the process of obfuscating data in client systems, so it is no longer recognizable as PII (personally identifiable information.)
+Data masking is the process of obfuscating data in client systems, so it is no longer recognizable as PII (personally identifiable information).

 For example, if a customer requests that your remove all information associated with their email, `test@example.com`, you might choose to "mask" that email with a random string, `xgoi4301nkyi79fjfdopvyjc5lnbr9`, and their associated address with another random string `2ab6jghdg37uhkaz3hpyavpss1dvg2`.

-It's important to remember that masking does not equal anonymization.
-Since records are not deleted, a masked dataset is (at best) pseudonymized in most cases, and (at worst) may still be identifiable if the masking is reversible or easy to predict.
+!!!
+Tip "Masking does not equal anonymization.
+Since records are not deleted, a masked dataset is pseudonymized in most cases, and may still be identifiable if the masking is reversible or easy to predict."

-In fidesops, your options to pseudonymize data are captured in "masking strategies".
-Fidesops supports a wide variety of masking strategies for different purposes when used directly as an API including HMAC, Hash, AES encryption, string rewrite, random string rewrite, and null rewrite.
+In Fides, your options to pseudonymize data are captured in "masking strategies".
+Fides supports a wide variety of masking strategies for different purposes when used directly as an API including HMAC, Hash, AES encryption, string rewrite, random string rewrite, and null rewrite.

 ### Why mask instead of delete?
 Deleting customer data may involve entirely deleting a whole record (all attributes of the entity) or permanent and irreversible anonymization of the record by updating specific fields within a record with masked values.